tldr-pages/tldr/pages/windows/chkdsk.md

 `chkdsk {{volume}} /x`

-- Use with NTFS only; change the log file size to the specified size:
+- Change the log file size to the specified size (only for NTFS):

 `chkdsk /l{{size}}`